 Some of the festivals celebrated at Gaurikund Temple are:

-- Mahashivratri: This festival is in the honour of Lord Shiva.
+- Mahashivratri: This festival is in the honor of Lord Shiva.
 Devotees believe that he is the Adi guru who is the source of the Yogi tradition.
 It is observed by remembering Shiva and chanting prayers, fasting, doing Yoga as well as meditating.

 How to reach Gaurikund Temple?